The Fascinating Brain

 Reconstruction of the first large-scale digital circuit of human neurons in the temporal lobe.

 A view on the neural architecture of the temporal lobe within our brain

 Here's a detail of the mural artwork at full size in a bright region.
 Spines are visible at this scale.
 A tiny fraction of the actual amount of synapses is represented here with 1% of spines per cell.

-This mural artwork is the first digital reconstruction of human grey matter of the temporal lobe made with a large-scale and curvature-dependent neuronal circuit builder that I engineered.
-White matter is below these mountains of cells.
-Colors reveal structural properties of the circuit and cell types.
-Full mural artwork size: 48000*27000px, 4m by 2.2m at 300dpi.
+This mural artwork is the first digital reconstruction of human grey matter of the temporal lobe.
+White matter is hidden below this mountains of cells.
+Colors reveal structural properties of the circuit such as layers, cell morphology type and synaptic class.
+Full mural artwork size: 47000*27000px, 4m by 2.2m at 300dpi.

 Paul-Löbe-Haus, Bundestag, Berlin where my artworks were presented.
 Picture by Ansgar Koreng.

 About these scientific visualizations

 Several mural artworks were commissionned by the Human Brain Project and were revealed at Bundestag German parliament, Paul-Löbe-Haus, Berlin on the 27th of November until December 19th, 2019.
 After that, the exhibition will move to the state parliament of Northrhine-Westfalia in Düsseldorf from January 21st to 31st.

 Scientific data was kindly provided by CNCR Amsterdam, Szeged University, Institut de Neurosciences de Marseilles, Charité University Berlin and Human Brain Project.

 For the production of the murals, I engineered software solutions with Python and C++ on top of Blender with my custom modification for large-scale graph visualization.
 This was deployed with Docker onto a Cray supercomputer at CSCS Lugano.